kantord/headson/README.md

 ## Features

-- *Budgeted output*: specify exactly how much JSON you want to see
+- Budgeted output: specify exactly how much you want to see
-- *Multiple output formats* : `json` (machine‑readable), `pseudo` (human‑friendly), `js` (valid JavaScript, most detailed metadata).
+- Output formats: `auto | json | yaml`
+  - Styles: `strict | default | detailed`
+    - JSON family: `strict` → strict JSON, `default` → human‑friendly Pseudo, `detailed` → JS with inline comments
+    - YAML: always YAML; `strict` has no comments, `default` uses “# …”, `detailed` uses “# N more …”
-- *Multiple inputs*: preview many files at once with a shared or per‑file budget.
+- Multiple inputs: preview many files at once with a shared or per‑file budget
-- *Fast*: can process gigabyte-scale files in seconds (mostly disk-constrained)
+- Fast: processes gigabyte‑scale files in seconds (mostly disk‑bound)
-- *Available as a CLI app and as a Python library*
+- Available as a CLI app and as a Python library

 ## Fits into command line workflows